IgorBayerl/nanovision/docs/docs/contributing.md

 # How to Contribute

-We actively welcome contributions to AdlerCov!
+We actively welcome contributions to nanovision!
 Whether it's adding a new parser, improving the documentation, or fixing a bug, your help is valued.

 ## Project Architecture

-AdlerCov is built with a modular design to enable easy expansion.
+nanovision is built with a modular design to enable easy expansion.
 The core pipeline is:

 1.  **Parsers (`internal/parsers`):** Convert various input formats (e.g., Cobertura, GoCover) into a standardized intermediate `model`.
 2.  **Analyzer (`internal/analyzer`):** Merges one or more parsed results into a single, unified summary.
 This is where filtering and data enrichment happens.